nwplus/self-learning-resources/3-intermediate/db-types.md

 Non-relational databases also tend to follow the BASE model, which favours availability over consistency.
 Where ACID ensures that data is always consistent, BASE ensures that data will be consistent at some time in the future:

 * **B**asically **A**vailable: Basic operations are available as much as possible without any kind of consistency guarantees.
-* **S**oft state: After some amount of time, we only have some probability of knowing the state, since it may not yet have converged.
+* **S**oft state: After some amount of time, we only have some probability of knowing the state.
+This means that stores don't have to be write-consistent and that replicas of the store do not have to be mutually consistent.
 * **E**ventually consistent: We will eventually be able to know what the state of the database is, and so any further reads will be consistent with our expectations.

 ### Language